nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Example:
 * `load f/sample` loads `sample.json` file in the `/data` folder.

-Before `load` is executed:
+Before `load f/sample` is executed:

 <img alt="load before" src="images/theme-light.png" width="700"> <br><br>

-After `load` is executed successfully:
+After `load f/sample` is executed successfully:

 <img alt="load success" src="images/load-outcome.png" width="750"> <br><br>

-Possible errors:
+The file path at the bottom left of the application is be updated to `.\data\sample.json`.

+Possible errors and their corresponding error messages:
-* If file does not exist in the `/data` folder
+* If `sample.json` does not exist in the `/data` folder
-  * The file `FILE_NAME.json` cannot be found.
+  * Error message: The file `sample.json` cannot be found.
 Please make sure the file is in the /data folder.
 * The file name entered is not a valid JSON file, or the tutorial and assignment count does not match the current configuration of **Class Manager 2023**
-  * The file `FILE_NAME.json` cannot be loaded.
+  * Error message: The file `sample.json` cannot be loaded.
 Please make sure the file is formatted correctly.

 ---